ynyang94/GeneralSinkhorn-Regularized-DRO/README.md

 2. **Modify the checkpoint paths in the scripts to point to valid local directories**

-If you find this work useful, please consider citing the code:
+If you find this work useful, please consider citing the code and the paper:

 ```bibtex